jlm429/bettermdptools/readme.md

 self.convert_state_obs = lambda state, done: ( -1 if done else int(f"{state[0] + 6}{(state[1] - 2) % 10}") if state[2] else int(f"{state[0] - 4}{(state[1] - 2) % 10}"))
 ```

 The number of states and actions are taken from the environment by default.
-Since the number of states for blackjack is modified, this is passed in as well.
+Since the number of states for blackjack are modified, this is passed in as well.
 ```
 # Q-learning
 QL = QL(blackjack.env)